ethereum-optimism/optimism/docs/op-stack/src/docs/releases/bedrock/explainer.md

 ### Protocol Specification

-The protocol specification defines the technical details of the OP Stack.
+The protocol specification defines the technical details of the OP Stack codebase.
 It is the most up-to-date source of truth for the inner workings of the protocol.
 The protocol specification is located in the ethereum-optimism [monorepo](https://github.com/ethereum-optimism/optimism/blob/develop/specs/README.md).

 ### Bedrock Differences